psibot/Vuln3rHubkit/README.md

 Please run install script first. -- if use of snap , change your script --

-* NMAP and Searchsploit
+* NMAP and Searchsploit combine

-<script id="asciicast-qdAk5KfeDTKOSLFekZilyM91L" src="https://asciinema.org/a/qdAk5KfeDTKOSLFekZilyM91L.js" async></script>)
+* Gobuster and wpscan build in.

+With next commit joomla scan !

 Features :